 CE2.set(1,'not logged in');

-Once set you will see this data under both the Confetti and Overlay Reports.
-For more technical information, read our CE2 Functions article (linked below).
+Once set, you will see this data under the Confetti and Overlay Reports.
+For more technical information, read this article.